Rindula/Rindula/README.md

 ### 👋 About Me
 My name is Sven Nolting.
-I'm a german developer at the age of 20 years (7644 days).
+I'm a german developer at the age of 20 years (7645 days).
 ### 📑 Experience
 (Automaticly translated from [Xing](https://www.xing.com/profile/Sven_Nolting3) by Google Translate)

-- To date 1 year and 9 months, since October 2019 - Junior backend developer / trainee (Hochwarth IT GmbH)
+- To date 1 year and 9 months, since Oct.
+2019 - Junior backend developer / trainee (Hochwarth IT GmbH)
 - 2 months, Aug.
 2019 - Sep.
 2019 - intern (Hochwarth IT GmbH)
 - 2 months, July 2018 - August 2018 - Web developer (Hochwarth IT GmbH)
 ### 💬 Programming Languages